HOW MANY DAYS DO YOU NEED ON SAFARI? (and what most people do wrong)

-This is a question I’m often asked, and there’s really no set answer.
+On paper, it often looks straightforward.
+In reality, it depends on how you want the trip to feel — and how much time you actually want to spend doing early mornings and game drives.
 A lot depends on the country you’re visiting, how many days you actually want to be away (particularly if you’re adding in some beach time at the end of your trip) as well as your budget.
-The cost for a night’s stay in a decent safari lodge can be high – so a 14-night safari may likely be too rich for your blood!
+In practice, most people find that beyond a certain point, the early mornings and rhythm of safari can start to feel a bit repetitious.
 Much also depends on your appetite for wildlife-viewing.
 Personally, I never get tired of it - as each time you leave the camp expectantly never knowing what you’re going to see.
+But I’m very aware that not everyone feels the same after their sixth early start.

 Apart from the different animals you’re likely to see on each game drive, your days are going to be very similar – an early morning game drive, relaxation back at the lodge and then a second late afternoon/early game drive.
 In certain places there may be the odd visit to a local village or a walking safari – but your days will be largely the same.
 So, you need to think about how many days would be suitable for you.